 1. Cold Weather

-Winter’s severe guardians aim at biting your face and any exposed areas every time you wander out without a proper attire.
+Winds, winter’s severe guardians, aim at biting your face and any exposed areas every time you wander out without a proper attire.
 It’s a freezing, unwelcoming, and discouraging place for all sun-loving creatures.

 But what makes the majority of the locals dance a happy dance when the seasons turn and the first snow covers the ground is indescribable.
 It’s a joyous feeling shared by almost every Canadian.
 An astonishing winter wonderland that reigns over the country from November until April keeps shaping and reshaping the Canadian culture and local’s love for outdoor sports.